smallest-cock/CustomTitle/README.md

 - Spawn your custom title
   - Can also spawn any item based on its product ID
 - Make your custom title visible to other players with the mod (optional)
-  - Requires both players to have chat enabled
 - Censor the custom titles of other players with the mod (optional)

 ## 🔧 Installation